-Wyong Shire Council owns and operates the Buttonderry Waste Management Facility (BWMF).
-This is the only landfill operating in the shire.
+Central Coast Council owns and operates the Buttonderry Waste Management Facility (BWMF).
+This is the only operational landfill in the northern end of the coast.
 It includes a composting facility and drop off locations for various recyclable materials.
-The BWMF landfill opened in1990 and has an estimated landfill life of 50 years.
+The BWMF landfill opened in 1990 and has an estimated landfill life of 50 years.

 Approximately 250,000 tonnes of waste are received at BWMF each year and of this 110,000 tonnes are recycled and 140,000 tonnes go to landfill.